-The quality of the acoustic data from Bounty Platform in 2014 was good during all five snapshots, but there were some ping drop-outs due to bubble aeration in snapshots 1-3 (e.g., Figure 4).
+The quality of the acoustic data from Bounty Platform in 2015 was adequate during all four snapshots, but there were some ping drop-outs due to bubble aeration in snapshots, particularly in snapshot 1 (see Figure 4).
 ES70 transceiver settings and other relevant parameters during data collection (see Table 1) followed recommended protocols.